wombleton/gitlaw-nz/acts/I/Insurance (Prudential Supervision) Act 2010.md

 ##### 142 Offence to fail to comply with recovery plan requirements

-*   A licensed insurer commits an offence if it fails to comply with any of [sections 138 to 141][179] and is liable, on summary conviction, to a fine not exceeding $500,000\.
+*   A licensed insurer commits an offence if it fails to comply with any of [sections 138 to 141][181] and is liable, on conviction, to a fine not exceeding $500,000\.

+    Section 142: amended, on 1 July 2013, by [section 413][358] of the Criminal Procedure Act 2011 (2011 No 81).

 ### Subpart 2---Directions to licensed insurers and associated persons